 If you have a bachelor's degree in the sciences, you can pursue an online master's degree in entomology.
-Coursework for this 30-40 credit-hour program provides students with a basic background in insects and other arthropods.
-In most programs, you will not need to complete a thesis.
-But you may have to complete an independent graduate project, such as a sample educational curriculum or a pest management strategy.
+Coursework for this 30- to 40-credit-hour program provides students with a basic background in insects and other arthropods.
+In most programs you will not need to complete a thesis; however, you may have to complete an independent graduate project such as a sample educational curriculum or a pest management strategy.
 You should plan to spend 2-4 years earning the degree.

 Post-baccalaureate certificate programs are also available online.
 Designed for students in the turfgrass management, landscaping and agricultural fields, these programs take about 15 credit hours to complete.
 Coursework emphasizes landscape or urban pest management.

 Some schools also offer online, non-degree entomology courses.
-You can take these classes if you want to learn more about beekeeping or find out how to introduce bugs into your secondary school science curriculum.
+You can take these classes if you want to learn more about beekeeping or understand how to introduce bugs into your secondary school science curriculum.